-To supplement these scenarios developed by the Fund, GFO has developed two “bad scenarios” to illustrate the underlying thinking of some donors:
+To supplement these scenarios developed by the Fund, GFO has developed two “bad scenarios” to illustrate the possible thinking of some donors:

-Scenario 0 (the “No Increase” scenario): Each country contributes the same dollar amount per year that it has averaged in past years, even though the need has increased.
+Scenario 0 (the “No Increase” scenario): Each country contributes the same dollar amount per year that it has averaged in recent years, even though the need has increased significantly.

-Scenario 6 (the “Minimum of ‘1’ and ‘5’ ” scenario): Each country contributes the lesser of what it should contribute according to Scenarios 1 and 5.
-(For some countries, Scenario 1 will cost more; for others, Scenario 5 will cost more.
-So there is a real possibility that many will choose the less painful.)
+Scenario 6 (the “Minimum of ‘1’ and ‘5’” scenario): Each country contributes the lesser of what it should contribute according to Scenarios 1 and 5.
+(Some countries will have to contribute more under Scenario 1; others will have to contribute more under Scenario 5.
+So there is a real possibility that many will choose whichever is the less painful.)

-Table: Amounts that Might be Contributed to the Global Fund According to Four Scenarios
+Table 2: Amounts that Countries Might Contribute to the Fund According to Four Scenarios